dmwm/rucio-flux/README.md

 > NGINX ingress controller MUST be configured to allow ssl-passthrough.
 To check that on a cern instance, you can take a look at the daemonset on kube-system namespace called `cern-magnum-ingress-nginx-controller` and check the presence of `--enable-ssl-passthrough` flag

+> CERN kubernetes cluster templates may include a prometheus node exporter that conflicts with the one provided here.
+You can remove it by running `kubectl -n kube-system delete service cern-magnum-prometheus-node-exporter` followed by `kubectl -n kube-system delete daemonset cern-magnum-prometheus-node-exporter`.

 For a quick local test, you can use [Kubernetes kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 Any other Kubernetes setup will work as well though.